 Cooking with a Charcoal Grill

 Charcoal grills are usually cheaper but require more preparation time.
-They come in different sizes, but they all add that fabulous barbecue flavor.
+They come in different sizes, but they all add that fabulous flavor just like what you taste in the famous argentine bbq.
 Since these grills don’t come with any functions as a gas or pellet grill would, you have to do everything manually.